Chapter 7: Anti-Patterns

 - No trust in team autonomy

-- "This is how we've always done it"
+- "This is how we have always done it"

 The Fix